akshayKadhav/first/README.md

 # first
-This is my first Git Repositery
+This is my first Git Repositery.
 Author - Akshay Adhav